Collegiate wrestling: Contrast with the international styles

-In collegiate wrestling, there is a de-emphasis on "throws", or maneuvers where the other wrestler is taken off his feet, taken through the air, and lands on his back or shoulders.
+In collegiate wrestling, there is a de-emphasis on throws, or maneuvers where the other wrestler is taken off their feet, taken through the air, and lands on their back or shoulders.
 This lack of emphasis on throws is another example of how collegiate wrestling emphasizes dominance or control, as opposed to the element of risk and explosive action.
 A legal throw in collegiate wrestling is awarded the same number of points as any other takedown.
 In freestyle and Greco-Roman wrestling, points awarded for a wrestler's takedowns increase with the level of explosiveness seen in the throws.
-Well-executed throws can even win a period in the international styles, especially when a throw is of grand amplitude (a throw in which a wrestler takes an opponent off of the mat and controls his opponent so that his feet go directly above his head).
+Well-executed throws can even win a period in the international styles, especially when a throw is of grand amplitude (a throw in which a wrestler takes an opponent off of the mat and controls their opponent so that their feet go directly above their head).
 In collegiate wrestling, some of the throws seen in the international styles may even be illegal, such as a full-back suplex from a rear standing position.
-However, many collegiate wrestlers still incorporate some throws into their repertoire of moves because a thrown opponent often lands on his back or shoulders and thus in a position more conducive to producing near fall points or securing a fall.
+However, many collegiate wrestlers still incorporate some throws into their repertoire of moves because a thrown opponent often lands on their back or shoulders and thus in a position more conducive to producing near-fall points or securing a fall.

-Generally, rather than lifting the opponent or throwing him for grand amplitude in order to win the period as in the international styles, the collegiate wrestler most often seeks to take his opponent down to the mat and perform a "breakdown" (that is, to get his opponent in the defensive position flat on his stomach or side).
-With the opponent off of his base of support (that is, off of his hands and knees), the collegiate wrestler in the offensive position would then seek to run pinning combinations, or combinations of techniques designed to secure a fall.
-Failing to gain a fall could still result in an advantage in riding time and potential nearfall points.
+Generally, rather than lifting the opponent or throwing them for grand amplitude in order to win the period as in the international styles, the collegiate wrestler most often seeks to take their opponent down to the mat and perform a "breakdown" (that is, to get their opponent in the defensive position flat on their stomach or side).
+With the opponent off their base of support (that is, off their hands and knees), the collegiate wrestler in the offensive position would then seek to run pinning combinations, or combinations of techniques designed to secure a fall.
+Failing to gain a fall could still result in an advantage in riding time and potential near-fall points.

-The defensive wrestler could counter such attempts for a takedown, or when once taken down try to escape his opponent's control or reverse control altogether.
-In a last-ditch attempt to foil a fall, the defensive wrestler could also "bridge" out of his opponent's control (that is, pry his head, his back, and both of his feet up from the mat and then turn toward his stomach).
-Overall, a collegiate wrestler in his techniques would most likely emphasize physical control and dominance over the opponent on the mat.
+The defensive wrestler could counter such attempts for a takedown, or when once taken down try to escape their opponent's control or reverse control altogether.
+In a last-ditch attempt to foil a fall, the defensive wrestler could also "bridge" out of their opponent's control (that is, pry their head, their back, and both of their feet up from the mat and then turn toward their stomach).
+Overall, a collegiate wrestler in their techniques would most likely emphasize physical control and dominance over the opponent on the mat.